RomlinGroup/Flatpack/README.md

 ## Elevator pitch

-A microcontroller (Arduino) or microprocessor (Raspberry Pi) can serve as the brain of an edge computing device or a robot by utilising its general-purpose input/output (GPIO) pins as limbs and sensory systems.

-However, programming these pins can often be complex and expensive, requiring specialised skills and resources (think Mars rover, which indeed [uses AI](https://online.wlv.ac.uk/how-mars-rovers-use-artificial-intelligence/), but most of us are not NASA engineers).

-flatpack.ai is currently working on a cutting-edge, decentralised, and open-source platform that uses AI and micro-LLMs (language models ranging from 100 million to 10 billion parameters) to reduce the complexity and cost of edge computing, hyperautomation, and model compression.

-In the not-so-distant future, it will be possible to construct decentralised and open-source edge computing devices and robots using standardised flatpacks (FPKs) that have been code-signed (to prevent Skynet).

-These FPKs can be viewed as game cartridges or floppy disks for edge computing devices and robots, and their innovative technology will result in a more automated and sophisticated world (even on Mars).
+flatpack.ai is currently developing a state-of-the-art, decentralized, and open-source platform that utilizes AI and micro-LLMs (language models ranging from 100 million to 10 billion parameters) to simplify the complexity and cost of edge computing, hyperautomation, and model compression.
+In the near future, it will be possible to create edge computing devices and robots using code-signed and standardized flatpacks (FPKs).
+These FPKs can be thought of as game cartridges or floppy disks for edge computing devices and robots, and their innovative technology will lead to a more automated and advanced world.

 Join us and help flatten the complexity of AI and robotics.